Preparing for Doctor Appointments

 By American Parkinson Disease Association (APDA)

-This online self-evaluation tool of motor and non-motor symptoms allows you to identify changes in symptoms over time.
-Print or email and share results with your healthcare team to make appointments more focused and productive.
+This online self-evaluation tool helps identify changes in motor and non-motor symptoms over time.
+Results can be printed or emailed and shared with your healthcare team to help focus appointments.

 APDA Symptom Tracker